DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: Evaluation

 \subsection{Implementation}

-We leverage Qwen2.5-14B \cite{bai2023qwen} as the edge SLM and Qwen-max \cite{bai2023qwen} as the cloud LLM.
-We adopt all-MiniLM-L6-v2 \cite{reimers-2020-multilingual-sentence-bert} as the embedding model and use the vLLM framework \cite{kwon2023efficient} for batch inference and inference acceleration.
-For storage, we use NetworkX \cite{SciPyProceedings_11} for graph databases and Nano-vectordb for vector databases.
+We leverage Qwen2.5-14B \cite{bai2023qwen} as the edge-side SLM, using its AWQ-quantized variant to reduce memory footprint and enable efficient deployment on resource-constrained edge devices.
+For cloud-side generation, we employ Qwen-Max \cite{bai2023qwen} as the LLM.
+We adopt Qwen3-Embedding-0.6B \cite{bai2023qwen} as the embedding model, and use the vLLM framework \cite{kwon2023efficient} to support batch inference and accelerate both local and cloud-side generation.
+For data storage, we use NetworkX \cite{SciPyProceedings_11} to maintain the graph databases and Nano-vectordb to store vector embeddings.